frankshearar/Home/Global-Tools---NuGet-Implementation.md

 The install directory will be a V3 style directory, where the project.assets.json file will be in the root of the package folder.

+The assets file will need to be extended to include the tools folder when packages are marked with the **Tools** PackageType.
+CLI will read the assets once restore is done to find the correct tool path.

 Example:
 ```
 C:\Users\username\.dotnet\tools\my.tool\1.2\project.assets.json
 ```

+#### Open Questions
+- NuGet will persist a cache file by default in the same directory as the assets file.
+Does this cause any problems?
+Potentially CLI should remove if so.
+- How is the tools restore directory provided, and what is this default directory?
+Should CLI be the one that provides the directory?
+If NuGet provides, is it part of a config, and I think this compromises the long-term maintainability of the tools.

 #### Non-Goals
 Currently there is no plans to block users from being able to use DotnetCLIToolReference.